MaxMahem/share_map/README.md

 `ShareMap` is a **configurable, thread-safe, immutable map** of values that supports shared read access and provides access to stable, sharable value references to its owned values ([`Handle`]s).

 It is designed for scenarios with **frequent reads** and **occasional bulk updates**, such as configuration reloading, caching, or periodically rebuilt lookup tables.
-Where data needs to be querried on one thread while values are handled on another. `Handle`s provide persistent access to owned data, so the `ShareMap` can be dropped or replaced without affecting current readers who will continue to see the previous value.
+Where data needs to be queried on one thread while values are handled on another. `Handle`s provide persistent access to owned data, so the `ShareMap` can be dropped or replaced without affecting current readers who will continue to see the previous value.

 ## ✨ Features